dalong0514/readnotes/20210104专业原文/2021024Organic-Chemistry-By-Francis/2021024Organic-Chemistry-By-Francis0101.md

 3s 1 .

 Neon, in the second period, and argon, in the third, have eight electrons in their valence shell; they are said to have a complete octet of electrons.
 Helium, neon, and argon belong to the class of elements known as noble gases or rare gases.
-The noble gases are characterized by an extremely stable “closed-shell” electron configuration and are very unreactive.
+The noble gases are characterized by an extremely stable「closed-shell」electron configuration and are very unreactive.

 Structure determines properties and the properties of atoms depend on atomic structure.
 All of an element’s protons are in its nucleus, but the element’s electrons are distributed among orbitals of various energy and distance from the nucleus.
 More than anything else, we look at its electron configuration when we wish to understand how an element behaves.
 The next section illustrates this with a brief review of ionic bonding.

-1.2 Ionic Bonds
+## 1.2 Ionic Bonds

 Page 7